essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

   protoms3 mycmdfile.txt

-Note that the ProtoMS is insensitive to whether commands, variables or contents of files are uppercase or lowercase, so you are free to mix and match capitals and small case wherever you want.
+Note that ProtoMS is insensitive to whether commands, variables or contents of files are uppercase or lowercase, so you are free to mix and match capitals and small case wherever you want.
 The only exception to this is in the specification of filenames, where your operating system may care about case.
+As an example, depending on your operating system, ProtoMS may fail when the file containing the commands is named in upper case letters.

 For replica exchange or ensemble type calculations, you have to execeute ProtoMS through the OpenMPI program, e.g. ::